 In 2010 Knjaz Miloš became privately held company and the following year it celebrated two centuries of the company under the motto “Two hundred years in our genes“.

 In April 2015, Danube Foods Group company, including companies Knjaz Miloš, Imlek and Bambi, was acquired by London-based fund Mid Europa Partners.
-Today, Knjaz Miloš A.D. operates as a part of holding company Moji brendovi.
+Today, Knjaz Miloš is owned by the joint venture company established by Mattoni 1873 and PepsiCo.
 By following global trends and by implementing modern industrial and management principles, the company manages to achieve great results, and its diverse and quality portfolio can match the portfolios of the largest global manufacturers.

 The story of mineral water from Bukovička banja and history of Knjaz Miloš company referred to and was largely based on the monograph Two Centuries of Bukovička Banja, prepared by Zorica Petrović and published by National Musuem in Aranđelovac.

-Knjaz Miloš portfolio includes the following brands: natural carbonated mineral water KNJAZ MILOŠ, natural non-carbonated mineral water AQUA VIVA, energy drink GUARANA, refreshing soft drink REMIX KNJAZ and juices GUSTO and GOLF.
+Knjaz Miloš portfolio includes the following brands: natural carbonated mineral water KNJAZ MILOŠ, natural still mineral water AQUA VIVA, energy drink GUARANA, sparkling soft drink with high fruit juice content REMIX KNJAZ, refreshing still drink TUBE, fruit juices and nectars GUSTO and carbonated and still soft drinks GOLF.